 To edit Row Layout:

-- Open the Edit window of row or select Row Layout in the row element control drop-down;
+- Open the Edit window of row (use element controls Edit option);

 - Navigate to the Row Layout section;